 Foreign nationals who are qualified skilled workers, see section 6-1, first paragraph, may be granted a residence permit for a period of up to six months in order to seek employment, see section 6-1, first paragraph, and section 6-2.
-It is a condition that the foreign national has previously held a permit under section 6-19, first, third or fourth paragraphs, section 6-20 or section 6-22, third paragraph.
+A condition is that the foreign national has previously held a permit under section 6-19, first, third or fourth paragraphs, section 6-20 or section 6-22, third paragraph.

-It is a condition that the means of subsistence requirement under the provisions of section 10-7 is met.
+A condition is that the means of subsistence requirement under the provisions of section 10-7 is met.